greffgreff/signal-protocol-app/README.md

 > You can also expose both the client and the server to a local network by following the simple instructions [here](https://github.com/greffgreff/signal-protocol-app/blob/master/server/index.js#L10) and [here](https://github.com/greffgreff/signal-protocol-app/blob/master/src/App.jsx#L12).

-The actual Singal Protocol-related code and be found [here](https://github.com/greffgreff/signal-protocol-app/tree/master/src/singal-protocol)
+The actual Signal Protocol-related code and be found [here](https://github.com/greffgreff/signal-protocol-app/tree/master/src/signal-protocol)

 Images displaying two react clients, Bob and Alice, with both plain and encrypted messages.
 <br />